sigboe/MiSTer-NFC-Writer/README.md

 ## TODO

+Not complete list of tasks to do

+- [ ] Vet the regex used to check validity of URLs
+- [ ] Rework reading tags (requires upstream changes)
+- [ ] Give option to update/add entry to mapping database from the read menu
+- [ ] Write a function to just add add/overwrite an entry in the mappings database
+- [ ] All English language messages should be reworded after the ux is more finalized

+## Status

 ### The logic to write to an NFC tag

 More or less finished.
 Currently working on more advanced features related to this